What Does Meth Look Like?

 Amphetamines and powdered meth are usually injected or taken orally.
 Although medications such as Ritalin have demonstrated its benefits in treating ADHD, when abused it is taken in much larger doses than prescribed.
 For recreational use, the pills are generally crushed and then snorted or injected.
 This form of ingestion reaches the brain much more quickly than when ingested as prescribed (as a legitimate medication).

-Crystal meth is a smokable form of meth, and its purest and most potent version.
-Finding the small glass pipe or “flute” used to smoke ice is a strong sign that a loved one is abusing the drug.
+Crystal meth is a smokable form of meth and its purest and most potent version.
+Finding the small glass pipe or “flute” used to smoke ice is a sure sign that a loved one is abusing the drug.
 Once heated and converted to liquid, crystal meth can also be injected.

 Back to top

-Noradrenaline is a neurotransmitter in the brain which acts as a threat responder 5.
+Noradrenaline is a neurotransmitter in the brain that acts as a threat responder.
 When the body releases this chemical, it stimulates the brain to raise the body’s heart rate and blood pressure, sharpen vision by dilating the pupils, and widen air passages in the lungs.
 Dopamine is another neurotransmitter responsible for natural feelings of pleasure during activities necessary for human survival, including eating, drinking, and sex.

-But these neuron storehouses are of limited capacity.
+However, these neuron storehouses are of limited capacity.
 Once the meth drains them of all noradrenaline and dopamine, the body cannot keep up with the constant demand to replenish.
 Upon leaving the body, the drug leaves its user moody, irritable, and craving another surge just to feel “normal”.
-To get any semblance of a rush, the dosage now must be increased – and the vicious cycle of addiction is in full swing.
+To experience any semblance of another rush, the dosage now must be increased – and the vicious cycle of addiction is in full swing.

 Back to top